mashvisor/mashvisor-api-docs/README.md

 Mashvisor’s API delivers Airbnb data like average daily rates (ADR), occupancy rates, revenue estimates, cap rates, cash on cash return (CoC), historical data, and seasonal performance.

 **Can I get Airbnb occupancy and income data by property Address?**
-Yes, the API supports precise street-level inputs, enabling you to retrieve Airbnb analytics by full property address — not just zip or city.
+Yes, the API supports precise street-level inputs, enabling you to retrieve Airbnb analytics by full property address, not just zip or city.

 **Does the Mashvisor API include historical Airbnb data?**
 Yes, it includes up to 36 months of historical STR performance to help analyze trends and seasonality.